A New York holiday is incomplete without a visit to the Statue of Liberty.

 If time and money aren’t an issue, you can always book a Statue Cruises ferry and explore the Statue of Liberty on Liberty Island and the Immigration Museum on Ellis Island.

-However, if you are a backpacker, a large group, or a family with kids, you have reasons to love Staten Island Ferry, which is also often known as the Statue of Liberty’s free ferry.
+However, if you are a backpacker, a large group, or a family with kids, you have reasons to love Staten Island Ferry, also often known as Liberty’s free ferry.

 Statue Cruises Ferry vs Staten Island Ferry